BhagyashreeDY/Expanse-tracker/EXAMPLES.md

 3. **Eve** pays **Alice** ₹100.00
 4. **David** pays **Alice** ₹50.00

 Wait, why did Bob pay ₹125?
-Because the engine looks at the *net* debt—it cancels out the money Alice owed David and simplifies it into fewer, larger payments.
+Because the engine looks at the *net* debt, it cancels out the money Alice owed David and simplifies it into fewer, larger payments.

 ---